hhmy27/DesignPattern-GO/CreationalPattern/Factory/note.md

 ![](https://refactoringguru.cn/images/patterns/diagrams/factory-method/structure-2x.png)

-# How to Use Factory

-1. Define a `Product` interface.
-2. Define a `Creator` interface that creates a `Product` using the `createProduct()` method.
-2. Implement Product for all product in your project.
-3. Write concrete creator for your product.
-4. Assign a concrete creator to the Creator interface based on the context, and utilize the Creator.createProduct() method to obtain a product.

 # When to use it

 - When you need to decouple the code for creating a product and using a product.